elninotech/uppload/README.md

   - [ ] Angular
   - [ ] Ember.js
 - [ ] Documentation
-  - [x] Community guidelines
-  - [x] PR and issue templates for the GitHub community
-  - [x] Static site for docs
   - [ ] Starter templates to show people how to use Uppload with e.g., Firebase
-  - [ ] Getting started page
   - [ ] TypeDoc for exploring packages

 ## 👥 Contributors